Aziull/recipe-finder-application/README.md

 ## Getting Started
 1. Navigate to the home page:

--The search page will appear.
+- The search page will appear.
 On it, you can enter the recipe query, choose the cuisine, and specify the maximum preparation time.

 2. Search for recipes:

 - After entering the desired search parameters, click the "Next" button to see a list of recipes.
 3. View recipe details:
--Clicking on any recipe from the results will take you to the recipe details page, where you can see the full recipe along with ingredients, preparation time, servings, and summary.
+- Clicking on any recipe from the results will take you to the recipe details page, where you can see the full recipe along with ingredients, preparation time, servings, and summary.